syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 ## Overview

-SysEleven Stack provides S3 compatible Object Storage.
+SysEleven Stack provides S3-compatible Object Storage.

 It stores and retrieves arbitrary unstructured data objects via an HTTP-based API.
 It is highly fault tolerant with its data replication and scale-out architecture.
 In its implementation as a distributed eventually consistent object storage, it is not mountable like a file server.